 - Bladder cancer

-Consumers Had No Idea About Zantac’s Cancer Risk
+Consumers Used Zantac Without Any Idea About the Cancer Risk

-Since Zantac’s approval by the FDA in 1983, countless consumers took prescription or over-the-counter versions of Zantac or generic ranitidine to treat and prevent heartburn, GERD, and stomach ulcers, according to Reuters.
+According to Reuters, since its approval by the FDA in 1983, millions of consumers have taken prescription or over-the-counter versions of Zantac or generic ranitidine to treat and prevent:

-While the FDA and various manufacturers of Zantac and ranitidine acknowledged side effects, the potential of developing cancer was not among the product warnings.
-Some other warnings that consumers of Zantac and ranitidine did not have at their disposal include that ranitidine in Zantac and other medications could be inherently unstable, meaning that it could convert into the “probable carcinogen” NDMA once entering your body.
+While the FDA and various manufacturers of Zantac and ranitidine acknowledged possible side effects, the potential of developing cancer was not among the product warnings.
+Consumers were not made aware that the ranitidine in Zantac and other medications could be inherently unstable – this means that it could convert into the “probable carcinogen” NDMA once entering your body.

 The links between Zantac, ranitidine, and increased risks of cancer and other long-term side effects are strong enough that:

-- The FDA has requested that all drug manufacturers remove products containing ranitidine, including Zantac, from the market.
+- The FDA has requested that all drug manufacturers remove ranitidine products, including Zantac, from the market.

-- Drug makers like Sanofi have removed products containing ranitidine, including Zantac, from drug markets.
+- Drugmakers like Sanofi temporarily removed products containing ranitidine, including Zantac, from drug markets.

-- Consumers who believe that their cancer may have been caused by taking Zantac, generic ranitidine, or another drug containing ranitidine are pursuing compensation through lawsuits such as MDL 2924.
+- Consumers who believe that their cancer may have been caused by taking Zantac, generic ranitidine, or another drug containing ranitidine are pursuing compensation through individual lawsuits, consolidated into MDL 2924.

-The established findings that ranitidine may cause unsafe levels of NDMA in your system and may lead to cancer could also be enough for you to join a class action or bring a lawsuit of your own.
+The established findings indicate that ranitidine may cause unsafe levels of NDMA in your system.
+This risk of cancer could also be enough for you to join a class-action lawsuit without a cancer diagnosis if one occurs in the future.

-You May Be Able to Join or Bring a Ranitidine Lawsuit and Join the MDL Already Underway
+You May Be Able to Bring a Ranitidine Lawsuit and Join the MDL Already Underway

-- Medical expenses, such as the costs related to chemotherapy treatment, hospitalization, and prescription medications
+- Medical expenses, such as the costs of chemotherapy or radiation treatment, hospitalization, palliative care, and prescription medications

-- Lost wages, if the side effects you experienced required you to take time off work
+- Lost wages, if the treatment and side effects you experienced required you to take time off work

-- Lost earning capacity, if the side effects required you to work fewer hours, take a lesser paying job, or retire from the workforce completely
+- Lost earning capacity, if your illness required you to work fewer hours, take a lesser paying job, or retire from the workforce completely

 - Pain and suffering